Scrabble Showdown: Rounds 1 and 2

 One of the mini-games listed below is played in each round, varying from one episode to the next.
 The winner of a pre-game coin toss decides which team will play first in Round 1, and the winner of that round receives the same option for Round 2.

 Scrabble Knockout

 The team that goes first picks one of two categories, leaving the other for the opponents.
 A screen displays a word in the chosen category, with three extra letters inserted; however, the first and last letters are always correct.
-(E.g. LMOLVLIFPOP for LOLLIPOP.)
+(E.g. BCUSPINEGSS for BUSINESS.)
 The parent must tell the child one incorrect letter at a time, and the child touches each letter to remove it.
+After all three incorrect letters have been removed, the parent must say the word in order to move on to the next one.
 Touching a correct letter causes the board to freeze; the child must then press a plunger to reset it and continue playing the same word.

 The team's turn ends after five words have been solved or 60 seconds have elapsed, whichever comes first.
 If the opponents achieve a higher score or a faster time, they win the round; if not, the first team wins.